carbonplan/blog/posts/maps-library-release.md

 ---
 version: 1.0.0
 title: A new toolkit for data-driven maps
-authors: Jeremy Freeman,Kata Martin,Joe Hamman
+authors:
+  - Jeremy Freeman
+  - Kata Martin
+  - Joe Hamman
 date: 09-27-2021
 summary: Why rendering scientific data in web maps is so tough, and how we’re trying to solve it.
 card: maps-library-release